-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. iii.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. limb or an external body part, limited to: i.
+Artificial arms, legs, feet, and hands; ii.
+Artificial eyes, ears and noses; iii.
 Breast prostheses b.
-Scalp hair prosthesis due to cancer Nothing treatment Coverage is limited to one prosthesis per calendar year. c.
+Scalp hair prosthesis due to cancer Nothing treatment Coverage is limited to one prosthesis per calendar year for innetwork and out-of-network combined. c.
 Repair, replacement or revision of Nothing artificial arms, legs, feet, hands, eyes, ears, noses and breast prostheses made necessary by normal wear and use 4.
-Hearing aids a.
-Provided to a newborn for initial Nothing amplification following a newborn hearing screening; or b.
-Prescribed, filled and dispensed by Nothing a licensed audiologist for hearing loss Coverage is limited to one hearing aid per ear every 48 months.
+Hearing aids Nothing a.
+Provided to a newborn for initial amplification following a newborn hearing screening; or b.
+Prescribed, filled and dispensed by a licensed audiologist for hearing loss Coverage is limited to one hearing

+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. aid per ear every 48 months.
 5. Injectable pharmaceutical treatments Nothing for hemophilia and bleeding disorders 6.
 Dietary medical treatment of Nothing phenylketonuria (PKU) 7.
-Amino acid-based elemental oral formulas for the following diagnoses: a. cystic fibrosis Nothing

-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services a services authorized by Medica. b. amino acid, organic acid, and fatty acid metabolic and malabsorption disorders Nothing 8.
+Amino acid-based elemental oral formulas for the following diagnoses: a. cystic fibrosis Nothing b. amino acid, organic acid, and fatty Nothing acid metabolic and malabsorption disorders 8.
 Total parenteral nutrition Nothing 9.
 Eligible ostomy supplies Nothing 10.
-Insulin pumps and their related supplies Nothing H. Emergency Room Please note: Some services received during an emergency room visit may be covered under another benefit in this Policy.
+Insulin pumps and their related Nothing supplies H. Emergency Room Please note: Some services received during an emergency room visit may be covered under another benefit in this Policy.
 The most specific and appropriate benefit in this Policy will apply for each service received during an emergency room visit.
-Hospital emergency room Nothing Services received from a physician during a hospital emergency room visit Nothing I. Genetic Counseling and Testing Genetic counseling, whether pre- or post-test, and whether occurring in an office, clinic, or telephonically Please note: Genetic counseling for BRCA testing, if appropriate, is covered as a woman's preventive health service.
-Nothing Genetic testing services received in an office or outpatient hospital setting Nothing
+1. Hospital emergency room Nothing 2.
+Services received from a physician Nothing